Naveq-DevTeam/CheatPack-Server/README.md

 If you want to make changes to a cheat mechanism, not CheatPack mechanics, open Pull Request in the cheat creator repository.
 The exception here is Brainly Cheat, which is so simple that there was no need to create a new repository for it.

 ## Cheat mechanics
-Cheats are downloaded from web server, so they're almost up-to-date.
-Original cheat repos are here: [Testportal](https://github.com/Lumm1t/anti-testportal), [Quizizz](https://github.com/EastArctica/JS-Plugins).
+Cheats are downloaded from web server (this GitHub repo via JSDelivr CDN), so they're almost up-to-date.
+Original cheat repos are here: [Testportal](https://github.com/Lumm1t/anti-testportal), [Quizizz](https://github.com/EastArctica/JS-Plugins), [Brainly](https://github.com/Naveq/BrainlyCheat).

 ## Motivation
 I just wanted to do anything other than watching anime and I created this CheatPack lol